-- 6 Set the Login Prompt parameter.
+6 Set the Login Prompt parameter.

 Specify the prompt the terminal server displays when asking the user for a login name.
-A login prompt can contain up to 31 characters. - 7 Set the Password Prompt parameter.
+A login prompt can contain up to 31 characters.

+7 Set the Password Prompt parameter.

 Specify the prompt the terminal server displays when asking the user for a password.
-A login prompt can contain up to 31 characters. - 8 Save your changes.
+A login prompt can contain up to 31 characters.